openimis/openimis_docs/web_app_vb_user_manual.rst

   C. Result Panel

   The Result Panel displays a list of all claims found, matching the selected criteria in the search panel.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image156`).
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`Image 156<image156>`).

   .. _image156:
   .. figure:: /img/user_manual/image128.png